the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [3.12.4] unreleased =

+* Feature - Added support for the new Events Community Tickets plugin

 = [3.12.3] 2015-10-01 =

 * Fix - Ensure daily counts in month view are accurate (our thanks to @communityanswers in the support forums for highlighting this)